October 21st – December 5th

 CONTRACTUAL AGREEMENT AND INSURANCE: Entries will not be insured while on display at the Hyman Fine Arts Center.
 By entering the FMU Juried Student Art Exhibit, the artist agrees to keep work on display for the duration of the exhibit.
 If for any reason the artist wants to cancel participation in the exhibit, Gately Gallery must be notified no later than four weeks in advance of the exhibit opening date.

 SALES: No commission taken.
-If you wish not to put your artwork up for sale, enter “NFS” in the price field.
+“No commission taken.
+If you do not wish to sell your artwork, enter “NFS” in the price field.”

 QUESTIONS: Email Professor Julie Mixon with questions here.